powsybl/powsybl.github.io/pages/documentation/developer/artifacts.md

 **powsybl-itools-packager-maven-plugin**
 This module provides a maven plugin to [create a standalone distribution based on iTools](../developer/tutorials/itools-packager.md).

+## Network visualization

-## Single line diagram
+### Single line diagram

 **single-line-diagram-core**
 This module enables to generate svg images of voltage levels and substations.

 **single-line-diagram-cgmes-dl-iidm-extensions**
-This module gathers the network core model extensions for CIM-CGMES networks.
+This module gathers the network core model extensions of CIM-CGMES networks.

 **single-line-diagram-cgmes-dl-conversion**
 This module is used to convert the CIM-CGMES DL profile to the network core model extensions.